 I picked up quick and Vee, being ambitious with believing in other people, groomed me to start teaching beginners for her and for my first pole performance, which was for one of our student’s wedding party.
 I was SCARED-EXCITED-SCARED-NERVOUS, hardly ate anything other than Oreo cookies that day but having Vee and my brother Adam there with me got me through my first Pole debut.
 By the time I rocked out in my sequinned tank top, sports shorts and 2-inch knee-high boots though, I was IN THE ZONE.
 That exhilaration beat every sexual experience I had up to that point, I flippin’ love it.

-Vee went on to register the academy as Viva Vertical and I joined as partner 6 months later.
+Vee went on to register the academy as Viva Vertical and I joined as partner.
 We started by renting a room at Talent Hub in Sri Hartamas for classes and grew our partner studios from 1 to 4 the first year.
 Mind you, most of the studios were on the 3rd floor with no lifts, we CARRIED 2-4 portable poles up the stairs for each class, that was sufficient cardio and strongman work at the time.
 That first year, we had a huge partnership with Clorets to host Malaysia’s first Amateur Pole Competition, in which we had the pleasure of training celebrities Hannah Tan and Pietro Felix.
 We had grown organically with the support of Malaysian media wanting to feature Viva Vertical.
 I got to be on live TV like breakfast shows, feature segments, as well as radio, shows talking about pole dancing and my fitness journey.
 How dope was that!
 We had also been featured in almost all of the female magazines and health-related magazines in Malaysia, with braggin’ rights of an FHM feature (I CANNOT believe I lost my copy through one of my many moves! *sob).

 Media hype aside, the company’s mission was to be Asia’s advocate in pushing Pole to be recognized as a legit form of exercise and artistic expression.
 We stuck to our mission and did not do any explicit performances, photos or videos in order to keep our branding consistent.
 I contributed to the development of our syllabus while Vee spearheaded everything to get our syllabus academically recognized.
 Her relentless pursuit paid off when we announced that our syllabus is used exclusively by IPDFA (International Pole Dance Fitness Association) and recognized by Fitness Australia.
 I have personally delivered our certification courses in Malaysia, Singapore, Hong Kong, Philippines, and Australia while Vee added UK and EU to the list.